Bathroom Storage Ideas: Solutions for Storing Bath Supplies

 Bathroom Wall Storage

-This modern shelf offers ample storage without using a lot of wall space.
+This modern shelf offers ample towel and product storage without using a lot of wall space.
+(Slender bookcases work great for this!)
 Oversized baskets maximize the amount of stuff each shelf can hold.
+Because not all bathroom products are "pretty", tucking them away in woven baskets not only adds a nice texture to the space, but they also keep clutter at bay.
 For a symmetrical look, top each shelf with matching storage boxes or baskets.

 8 of 25